Skip to main content

 📐 Design and architecture

-Frank D. Ward, Chief Architect of the Public Works Department, was appointed to design the building and oversee its construction.
-Like the Former City Hall, the Former Supreme Court was designed in the Neoclassical style which was widely considered the accepted style for civic structures in the British Empire during the 1930s.
+Frank D. Ward, Chief Architect of the Public Works Department, was tasked with designing the building and supervising its construction.
+Much like the Former City Hall, the Former Supreme Court was built in the Neoclassical style, which was the preferred architectural style for civic buildings across the British Empire in the 1930s.

 IMAGE: NG KAI